lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcribbonbutton-class.md

 ### <a name="remarks"></a>Hinweise

-##  <a name="isrightalignmenu"></a>  CMFCRibbonButton::IsRightAlignMenu
+##  <a name="isrightalignmenu"></a>Cmfcribbonbutton:: isrightalignmenu

-Gibt an, ob Sie im Menü rechts ausgerichtet wird.
+Gibt an, ob das Menü rechtsbündig ausgerichtet ist.

 ```
 BOOL IsRightAlignMenu() const;